automerge/automerge-classic/INTERNALS.md

 state as first argument, and returns a new state reflecting the change.
 There are two ways how the state can change:

-1. A *local operation*, which is generally triggered by the user changing some piece of application data in the user interface.
-Such editing by the user is expressed as one or more calls to `tesseract.set()`, `.assign()`, `.insert()`, and/or `.remove()`, which are internally translated into operations.
-The functions return a copy of the state with those new operations included.
+1. *Local operations*, which are generally triggered by the user changing some piece of application data in the user interface.
+Such editing by the user is expressed by calling `tesseract.changeset()`, which groups together a block of operations that should be applied as an atomic unit.
+Within that block, a mutable API is used for expressing the changes, but internally these API calls are translated into operations on the immutable state.
+The `changeset()` function returns a new copy of the state with those operations included.
-2. A *remote operation*: a user on another device has edited their copy of a document, that change was sent to you via the network, and now you want to apply the change to your own copy of the document.
-Remote operations are applied using `tesseract.applyDeltas()`, and `tesseract.merge()` is a short-cut for the case where the "remote" document is actually just another instance of Tesseract in the same process.
+2. *Remote operations*: a user on another device has edited their copy of a document, that changeset was sent to you via the network, and now you want to apply it to your own copy of the document.
+Remote operations are applied using `tesseract.applyDeltas()`, which again returns a new copy of the state.
+For testing purposes there is also `tesseract.merge()`, which is is a short-cut for the case where the "remote" document is actually just another instance of Tesseract in the same process.

 To facilitate network communication, the functions `tesseract.getVClock()` and `.getDeltasAfter()` allow Tesseract instances on different devices to figure out